 But we’ve now reached the point where, as Canadian writer Stephen Marche has said, “being a movie critic these days is like being a food critic who’s only allowed to critique burritos.”

 Of the top-10 highest grossing films of all time (as of January 2022), one is a Star Wars film — The Force Awakens (2015) at number four — while four are Marvel films (owned by Disney, which also owns the Star Wars franchise), and only one — the number three film, Titanic — doesn’t involve sci-fi, magic, Disney epics or action heroes.
 (The number one spot is Avatar — meaning Canadian boy James Cameron, who directed both it and Titanic really is “king of the blockbuster movie world.”)

 Of course, Star Wars is not confined to the big screen.
-Aside from future films, the recent popularity of the Emmy-winning Disney+ series The Mandalorian means that further Star Wars spin-off series are reportedly in the works, including ones that — like the 2021 release The Book of Boba Fett and the Obi-Wan Kenobi series premiering on May 27 — focus on individual characters from the movies.
+Aside from future films, the recent popularity of the Emmy-winning Disney+ series The Mandalorian means that further Star Wars spin-off series are reportedly in the works, including ones that — like the 2021 release The Book of Boba Fett and the Obi-Wan Kenobi series — focus on individual characters from the movies.